fathil11/golang-template/README.md

 # Golang Wiki
-Hi Everyone 👋, this is my personal golang research for how to use some golang packages.
+Hi Everyone 👋, this is my personal golang research about how to use some golang packages.